Welcome to Peru!

 - The coffee shops of Miraflores and Barranco in Lima– get your caffeine buzz in the many speciality coffee shops, a great addition to the already renowned food scene

-Almost all flights stop in Lima (Aeropuerto Jorge Chavez), requiring a stopover in the city before flying onto the destination of your choice.
+Almost all flights stop in Lima (Aeropuerto Jorge Chavez), requiring a stopover in the city before flying to the destination of your choice.
 Expect to be approached by taxi touts on your arrival.
 If you prefer the safer option, the official taxi stand is found in the International Terminal.
-A new airport is under construction in Chinchero (near Cusco).
-It is expected to be able handle direct international flights from 2021.
-Internal flights are not particularly cheap, even by South American standards and buses are often a good bargain.
+A new airport is under construction in Chinchero (near Cusco) and it is expected to be able to handle direct international flights from 2021.
+Internal flights are not particularly cheap, even by South American standards.
+Buses, on the other hand, are often a good bargain.
 Cruz del Sur is recommended by many travellers for long distance bus journeys.

-Apart from the cut price tours sold in agencies, getting around by ‘colectivo’ is both cheap and a good way to mingle with the locals.
+Apart from the cut-price tours sold in agencies, getting around by ‘colectivo’ is cheap and a good way to mingle with the locals.
 Trips between towns in the Sacred Valley, for example, may be as cheap as 3 Peruvian soles.
-Usually you will pay when you get off the bus.
+Usually, you will pay when you get off the bus.
 Be aware, however, that safety standards and driving are not what you might expect back in Europe or North America.

 Many towns will have excellent iPeru offices where polite and well-trained staff will help you with any queries or problems.
 Should you decide to get a local sim card for your mobile, Claro will usually help you.
-You will need to have your passport with you.
+Note that you will need to have your passport with you.

 As a well-established tourist destination, Peru has accommodation for every budget.
 Shared dorms in hostels are often dirt cheap, whereas single/ double rooms often cost no more than $20.
 Most hotels offer both options and the better places can be excellent sources of local tips.
-They are also well as great places to hook up with other travellers.
+As well as that, they are great places to hook up with other travellers.

-Be selective in your packing because there are plenty of places to pick up high quality clothes at a cheap price.
+Be selective in your packing because there are plenty of places to pick up high-quality clothes at a cheap price.
 Finally, make sure that you study the climate of each destination carefully and pack accordingly.
-Cusco in July can be bone chillingly cold.
-On the other hand, jungle destinations may see you back in a T-shirt.
+Cusco in July can be bone-chillingly cold, while other jungle destinations may see you back in a T-shirt.
 Follow Shrek’s onion rule- think of layers!